The Big Boss: Censorship and missing scenes

+In December 1979, a Bruce Lee film festival in Kilburn, London, was organised by Kung-Fu Monthly poster magazine; a Mandarin print from Golden Harvest's London office was screened for over 1,700 fans and was complete with the exception of a few shots cut by the Hong Kong censors.
+In 2023, Arrow Films announced the release of a set titled Bruce Lee at Golden Harvest, whose contents include an early Mandarin version of The Big Boss, which restores the scenes listed above.

+A few scenes remain missing, and are presumably lost.
+These include more footage at the family home, a drunken Cheng approaching the girl at the dinner party and imagining her topless, more of Cheng discovering the body parts in the ice, and a shot of Cheng tasting his own blood during the fight with the boss.

 Alternative title confusion

 When The Big Boss was being prepared for American distribution, the U.S. release was to be re-titled The Chinese Connection, a play on the popular The French Connection, since both dealt with drug trafficking.
 The U.S. title of Lee's second film, Fist of Fury, was to be kept nearly the same, except using the plural Fists.
 However, the titles were accidentally reversed.
 The Big Boss was released as Fists of Fury and Fist of Fury became The Chinese Connection.
-Recent American TV showings and the official US DVD release from 20th Century Fox have restored the original titles of all Bruce Lee films, though the descriptions do not match in some cases.
+Recent American TV showings and the official U.S. DVD release from 20th Century Fox in 2005 have restored the original titles of all Bruce Lee films, though the descriptions do not match in some cases.